 So far, my research has:

-Documented how food justice organizations are challenging cultural assimilation, mass incarceration, and gentrification through urban agriculture programs that work with immigrants and formerly incarcerated peoples;
+Documented how food justice organizations are challenging cultural assimilation and gentrification through urban agriculture programs that work with immigrants and formerly incarcerated peoples;

-Detailed how the mobilizations of low-income communities are challenging conventional food desert politics and the Walmart/Obama alliance through underscoring that demand-side policies of living-wage jobs, rather than supply-side policies of low food prices, are crucial to addressing the structural roots of inequities in food access, and;
+Detailed how the mobilizations of working class communities are challenging conventional food desert politics and the Walmart/Obama alliance through underscoring that demand-side policies of living-wage jobs, rather than supply-side policies of low food prices, are crucial to addressing the structural roots of inequities in food access, and;

 Critiqued public-private partnerships designed to close the grocery gap because their supply-side strategies do not fully address the economic access barriers in low-income communities that are rooted in institutional racism and political and economic marginalization.

 Currently, I am pursuing three lines of inquiry:

 Urban Agriculture & Urban Development

 This work explores the contradictory role of urban agriculture programs as a way to address the economic and political marginalization of communities of color as well as a facilitator of gentrification-oriented development projects, a dual-function that creates tension between urban agriculture projects, community development strategies, and City Hall-led redevelopment projects.
 Such work also explores the community-based conflicts that emerge between urban agriculturalists of different race and class identities and how these tensions are reflective of differing conceptions of community, development, and agriculture, and with them contrasting visions of the urban.

 Food Systems and Democratization